-N. Korea sentences American to six years hard labor
+EIJING — North Korea sentenced an American man to six years of hard

 State news agency KCNA previously reported that Miller had torn up his tourist visa during his trip and said he wanted asylum.
 At the 90-minute trial Sunday, held at the North Korean Supreme Court, the prosecution argued that this was a ruse Miller hoped would enable him to commit espionage against North Korea, the Associated Press reported from Pyongyang.